 THE MEETING: An Untold Story of Sri Ramana

 The venerated Indian holy man, the Bhagavan Sri Ramana Maharshi died in 1950.
-In that his death occurred some sixty years ago, people the world over are quickly falling by the wayside that either knew him, met him personally, studied under his grace and light, and or had darshan with him.
+In that his death occurred some sixty-plus years ago, people the world over are quickly falling by the wayside that either knew him, met him personally, studied under his grace and light, and or had darshan with him.
 The last known non-western direct lineage disciple of Ramana still alive is considered by most to be Sri Lakshmana Swamy.
 Born December 25, 1925, he is easily approaching his 90s.
 On October 1, 1949, at the age of 24, less than six and a half months before Ramana's death, Laskshmana fully realized the Self in the presence of the Maharshi, the last person, east or west, known to have done so.(see)

 The foremost chronicler of the younger boy and his Enlightenment, Ramana adherent C.R.
 Rajamani, writes: